rixx/books.rixx.de/src/reviews/2015/the-graveyard-book.md

   rating: 4
 ---

-(I write reviews mostly to remind myself why I liked a book.)<br /><br />I would have loved this book as a child, and I still love it as a grownup (Gaiman tends to write like that).
+I would have loved this book as a child, and I still love it as a grownup (Gaiman tends to write like that).
 It is paced well, written wonderfully and rings true (in a very similar way American Gods does, but a bit toned-down to the way children see the world).
 Technically it is a coming-of-age story.
 I spent a long afternoon reading it and feel a lot better for the time spent.